-A reaction happens as two opposing Ph factors combine.
-The bicarbonate of soda is added to the mix and reacts with the opposing Ph value forcing a chemical reaction.
+When bicarbonate of soda is added to the other ingredients it reacts with the opposing Ph value forcing a chemical reaction.
 Gas is released and the bread, cake or whatever it is goes up!

 Which levain is right for me?

 It depends on the bread that you want to make.
 The levain of choice will impart a flavour and structure characteristic that’s different to another.

 It’s best to start baking with one levain, mastering it and then trying something else.
 Yeast leavened breads are the easiest way to get started.

 It's easier to learn the basic skills of baking without adding extra variables.

 A straight dough is a dough that is made without a preferment.